-But it's definitely not economy, either.
-Given the food, comfort and personalised service, Club Class really isn't too far from Business Class - and a very noticeable step up if you're used to flying economy.
+But it’s definitely not economy, either.
+Given the food, comfort and personalised service, Club Class really isn’t too far from Business Class.
+It’s a very noticeable step up if you’re used to flying economy.
 I guess you could say it sits somewhere between Premium Economy and a budget-friendly version of Business.
-It's a superior experience without the superior price, which, given the airline's mission, is probably exactly what they were going for.
+It’s a superior experience without the superior price, which, given the airline’s mission, is probably exactly what they were going for.

 First impressions of Air Transat’s Club Class